Registrars

 If you know your login and wish to continue managing your own domain name, you can change the DNS as your host requests.
 Check first to see if the domain needs to be unlocked and do so.
 If hosting with us, check with us for proper pointing.

 OR, if you wish for us to manage your domain, change the admin email contact to domains “at” madriverweb.com (using the regular syntax with the @ symbol).
-We can then transfer the domain to the registrar that we use and change the DNS ourselves.
-Remember to make this change 60+ days ahead of desired movement.
+We can then transfer the domain to a registrar that we use and change the DNS ourselves.
+Remember to make this change 60+ days ahead of a desired transfer.

 If making a DNS change on a domain registered with Network Solutions, it would be best to have us do it with your login.
 Understand also that domain movement is frozen within a time window around renewal and in certain circumstances when contacts have been updated.